-In Camel 1.6.0 we added support directly in Dead Letter Channel to set a Processor that is executed before each redelivery attempt.
+We support directly in Dead Letter Channel to set a Processor that is executed before each redelivery attempt.

 When Dead Letter Channel is doing redeliver its possible to configure a Processor that is executed just before every redelivery attempt.
 This can be used for the situations where you need to alter the message before its redelivered.